An independent, loyal companion, the Lab Pei is a medium to large breed dog that’s a hybrid of the Labrador Retriever and the Chinese Shar-Pei.

 As with all dogs, regular teeth brushing is essential to maintain good oral hygiene and prevent dental disease.

-Ears must be cleaned and checked on a regular basis for signs of infection.
+Ears must be cleaned and checked regularly for signs of infection.
 Nails should be trimmed if not worn down.

 How Big is a Full-Grown Lab Pei?